BekMart/pile_fansite/README.md

 ### - Updates Section

 - This section is a space to display any messages or news about the band.
-Each update has the date, some text and often an image or video file, advertising new released content.
-This section will enable the user to feel up to date with any current affairs relating to the band, compelling them to return regularly to check for updates.
+Each update has the date, some text and often an image or video file, advertising newly released content.
+This section will enable the user to feel up to date with any current affairs relating to the band, compelling them to return regularly to check for more posts.
-- There are iframe videos of music videos that have been released.
+- There are iframes showing music videos that the band have released.
 The user can click to view the video in the page, they can control the play and volume settings, enlarge it to watch in full screen or watch it via YouTube where it has been sourced from.
 PILE produce very abstract music videos which are aesthetically appealing, adding an attractive element to the page and drawing in the user, who will want to see their newest releases.
-- There are links between the updates on the home page to other pages where relevent, which further assists the user in navigating fluently through the pages.
+- There are links between the updates on the home page to other pages where relevent, which further assists the user in navigating fluently through the website.
     - There is a poster of the upcoming tour dates and a link to the tour page, where people can see the dates more clearly and click a link to purchase a ticket.
-    - On the post about a new release, there is a hyperlink to the album for users to check out on the music page.
-They can view the album cover, track list and visit a link to the bands spotify to hear that specific album.
+    - On the post advertising a new release, there is a hyperlink to the album for users to check out, on the music page.
+They can view the album artwork, track list and a link to visit the bands Spotify to hear that specific album.
-- Responsive design has been used for different devices to organise the content so that it flows better, making it more visually pleasing to the user.
+- Responsive design has been applied for different devices, using flex, to organise the content so that it flows better, making it more visually pleasing to the user.
     - On mobile and smaller screens the posts are one on top of each other.
     - On tablets, the updates are larger and staggered with more padding around them.
     - On larger screens, the updates are staggered and in two columns to reduce the amount of negative space present on the page.